Unveiling the Dutch Master | Van Gogh Museum Opening Hours, Tips for a Perfect Visit, & More

 November to February are the best months to visit Amsterdam, for the weather is cooler and attracts fewer tourists.
 Visit the Van Gogh Museum on weekdays early in the day to avoid the crowds.

-The Van Gogh Museum is open on most public holidays, except 2 and 4 June 2023 due to private events.
+Yes, the Van Gogh Museum is open on most public holidays.

 Yes, it is best to book Van Gogh Museum tickets online in advance to skip ahead long queues and spend more time exploring the masterpieces.